Mifaxav/T480-OpenCore-Hackintosh/README.md

 <details>

 <summary><strong>What's not working ⚠️</strong></summary>

+- [ ] HDMI  `works with closed lid but open lid makes the hdmi monitor switch to a greenish tinge`

+- [ ] Audio Jack  `temporary fix is to decrease master 2 in midi application while headphones plugged in and keep sound tab in sys pref open and minimised`

+- [ ] WIFI  `Most of it works but MIGHT still be buggy.
+If any bugs please create a new issue`

 - [ ] Fingerprint reader  `There is finally after many years working driver for Linux (python-validity), don't expect macOS driver any time soon.`